307Team2/LoungeBackend/Style-Guide.md

 ### Variables

-##### Lower Camel Case
+##### Camel Case

-Lower camel case should be used for all variable declarations.
+Camel case should be used for all variable declarations.
+Upper or lower camel case can be used depending on the situation.

 <i>Correct:</i>
 ```